T-Patricia/T-Patricia/README.md

 ### Glad to see you here!
 I'm a passionate beginner developer with a strong commitment to mastering my skills.
 While I'm at the start of my coding journey, my drive for excellence and attention to detail push me to constantly improve.
 I believe that even the smallest detail can make a big difference, and I’m always motivated to find the most effective and elegant solutions.

-👀 I’m interested in expanding my knowledge of frontend development and enhancing user experiences with visually appealing, responsive interfaces.
+👀 I’m interested in expanding my knowledge of Frontend Development and enhancing User Experiences with visually appealing, responsive interfaces.
 I'm dedicated to self-improvement and currently focusing on JavaScript frameworks and web performance optimization.
 In my free time, I unwind by playing video games, which helps me sharpen my problem-solving skills, attention to detail, and ability to stay focused—traits I apply to my coding projects as well.

 ## Rapidfire

-- 🌱 I’m currently on a frontend career path on Scrimba, focused on mastering HTML, CSS and JavaScript to solidify my foundation.
+- 🌱 I’m currently on a Frontend Career Path on Scrimba, primarily focused on mastering HTML, CSS and JavaScript to solidify my foundation.

-- 🕶️ I'm preparing to dive into React soon, as the next step in my journey.
+- 🕶️ I'm deep diving in React and Tailwind CSS right now, as the next step in my journey.
+Really excited to finish the whole course and land a job in this field as a Junior Frontend Developer.

 - ⚡ I'm a design enthusiast who enjoys merging creativity with technology.
 In my free time, I love to experiment with DIY projects and crafting, which fuels my imagination and sharpens my eye for detail.
+My long term goals including to learn more about this topic, experiment with different colors, shapes, layouts, animations, and be able to create aesthetic designs.